loadchange/openai-conversion-proxy/README.md

 ## Acknowledgements

 A big thank you to Cloudflare for their Workers platform, which makes projects like this possible.
-We also appreciate the AI services provided by Azure, OpenAI, and Groq Cloud, which power the intelligence behind this proxy.
+We also appreciate the AI services provided by Azure, OpenAI, Groq Cloud and GlobalGPT, which power the intelligence behind this proxy.

 ---